andrew/ultimate-awesome/README.md

 - [awesome-synthetic-biology](https://github.com/vasa-develop/awesome-synthetic-biology) - A list of resources for synthetic biology.
 - [awesome-interactive-earth-viz](https://github.com/wangzcl/awesome-interactive-earth-viz) - Awesome interactive geoscience visualizations online.
 - [awesome-wtm](https://github.com/wethemakers-dev/awesome-wtm) - Awesome Links & Resources for WTM Team.
-- [awesome-woka](https://github.com/WokaCentral/awesome-woka) - An independent awesome collection about virtual 2D/3D collabspaces & -verses like workadventure & more.
 - [awesome-3D-gaussian-splatting](https://github.com/XiaomingX/awesome-3D-gaussian-splatting) - Curated list of papers and resources focused on 3D Gaussian Splatting, intended to keep pace with the anticipated surge of research in the coming months.
 - [awesome-data-engineer](https://github.com/xiaomingx/awesome-data-engineer) - This is a repo with links to everything you'd ever want to learn about data engineering.
 - [awesome-react](https://github.com/xiaomingx/awesome-react) - A collection of awesome things regarding React ecosystem.